Introduction to Hostile Takeover

 A takeover by an acquiring company of the Target company is termed as ‘Hostile Takeover’ when the offer made by the acquiring company to the Board of Directors or the management of the Target company is originally refused but the acquiring company tried another way around to acquire the company’s business.

-The company which seems interested in acquiring other company’s business, usually provide their offer price to the top management of the target company.
+The company which seems interested in acquiring another company’s business usually provides its offer price to the top management of the target company.
 But it is not necessary that the management or board of directors of the target company should accept the offer.
-In case the management of the target company refuse the offer and the idea of letting their company get acquired by other company, the acquirer company may use other means to persuade the management of the target company to accept the offer.
-This type of taking over or acquiring the business of other firm or entity is termed as Hostile Takeover.
+In case the management of the target company refuses the offer and the idea of letting their company get acquired by another company, the acquirer company may use other means to persuade the management of the target company to accept the offer.
+This type of taking over or acquiring the business of another firm or entity is termed a Hostile Takeover.

 Hostile takeover required different characteristics in the particular takeover transaction:

 - The hostile takeover required the involvement of two parties.
-One is the target company whose management has got an offer for the proposal of possible merger and the other party is the acquirer company who is an interested party who has given a proposal for the merger.
+One is the target company whose management has got an offer for the proposal of a possible merger and the other party is the acquirer company which is an interested party that has given a proposal for the merger.

 - The bid or offer of the acquirer company should not be acceptable to the management of the target company and should be refused by the management.

 - After the offer got refused by the management of the target company, the acquirer company should opt for other strategies to get approval from the management of the target company for the possible merger and acquisition.

 Examples of Hostile Takeover